ZecPlusPlus/Anki-Overdrive-Reinforcement-Learning/README.md

 ### `Location_test.py`
 This script allows the car to drive at a constant speed to test if the correct location callbacks are being received.

-### `Prasentation_file.py`
-This demonstration file runs the car detection and controls the movements of both cars in the environment, showcasing the detection and driving capabilities.

 ### `RL_agent_piece_policy.py`
 This reinforcement learning agent calculates rewards based on the time it takes for the car to reach the next piece.
 Faster completion results in a reward, while longer durations result in penalties.